 Scrap steel bars from the caster, rolling mill, finishing line, straighteners, bar turner, and from off site are torch-cut into smaller pieces (approximately 3 foot lengths) for recharging in the EAFs.
 The steel bars are transported to the cutting area via rail cars.
-The bars will be loaded onto a roller table.
+The bars are loaded onto a roller table.
 The cutting is accomplished using two hand-held natural gas/oxygen torches.

 50. The permittee shall not exceed the emission rates set forth in the following table.
 The permittee shall demonstrate compliance with this condition by compliance with Specific Condition 53.
-[Regulation 19, §19.501 et seq. and 40 CFR Part 52, Subpart E]
+[Reg.19.501 et seq. and 40 C.F.R. § 52 Subpart E]